rschristopher/rschristopher.github.io/src/saving/appendix/protocol_ludicrous.md

 Establish your 3-of-5 [multisig](../sovereignty/level-7.md) wallet with five seeds created on dedicated [Signing-Devices](airgapped-computer.md) (one device per seed).
 Conduct this in secluded, secure settings across multiple locations, maintaining airgaps and [quarantine procedures](../sovereignty/level-5.md).

 ??? info "1.
 Prepare Secure Environments"
-    1. Acquire five [Signing-Devices](airgapped-computer.md): three SeedSigners and two Coldcard Qs, each for one seed.
+    1. Acquire five SeedSigners, each for one seed.
+Label clearly (e.g., Signing-Device-1 through Signing-Device-5).
-    2. Set up **three secure spaces** for QR transfers in geographically distributed locations: private rooms with no windows or cameras, each equipped with a physical and electronic countermeasures, such as non-electronic white noise generators, and privacy enclosures.
+    2. Set up **three secure spaces** for QR transfers in geographically distributed locations: private rooms with no windows or cameras, each equipped with physical and electronic countermeasures, such as non-electronic white noise generators, and privacy enclosures.
-    3. Install **privacy filters** on all [Signing-Device](airgapped-computer.md) and [Transaction-Manager](airgapped-computer.md) screens.
+    3. Install **privacy filters** on all SeedSigner and [Transaction-Manager](airgapped-computer.md) screens.
     4. Prepare **camera blockers** for the [Transaction-Managers](airgapped-computer.md).
-    5. Obtain **tamper-evident seals** for the [Signing-Devices](airgapped-computer.md).
+    5. Obtain **tamper-evident seals** for the SeedSigners.
-    6. Assemble **two [Transaction-Managers](airgapped-computer.md)** (Tails OS with persistent storage) within the airgap, each linked to a receive-only [full node](level-4.md): e.g., one RF and one satellite.
+    6. Assemble **two [Transaction-Managers](airgapped-computer.md)** (Tails OS with persistent storage) within the airgap, each linked to a receive-only [full node](../sovereignty/level-4.md): e.g., one RF and one satellite.
     7. Install Sparrow and detection tools (for data exfil attacks like [Dark Skippy](https://darkskippy.com)) on both Transaction-Managers' persistent storage.
-    8. Authenticate and update software and firmware for all devices.
+    8. Authenticate and update software and firmware for all devices (see [SeedSigner building guide](https://github.com/SeedSigner/seedsigner-os#-building)).
-    9. Designate a **secure drop point** for broadcasting signed transactions, with a [full node](../sovereignty/level-4.md) and a Transaction-Manager running Tail OS and *no persistent storage*.
+    9. Designate a **secure drop point** for broadcasting signed transactions, with a [full node](../sovereignty/level-4.md) and a Transaction-Manager running Tails OS and *no persistent storage*.
 This drop point will be used only for broadcasting signed transactions (everything else will happen within the quarantined airgap).

 ??? info "2.
 Set Up Receive-Only Full Nodes"
     1. **Satellite-Based Full Node**: